igrmk/smtpsplit/README.md

 [![Build Status](https://travis-ci.org/igrmk/smtpsplit.png)](https://travis-ci.org/igrmk/smtpsplit)
 [![GoReportCard](http://goreportcard.com/badge/igrmk/smtpsplit)](http://goreportcard.com/report/igrmk/smtpsplit)

 This is simple SMTP router and splitter.
+It is designed for an incoming mail.
 It routes the incoming traffic depending on a recipient domain.
+For example you can process several mail subdomains via different SMTP servers on a single machine.
-It supports STARTTLS for both incoming and outgoing connections.
+STARTTLS is supported for both incoming and outgoing connections.

 Usage
 -----